wp-plugins/feature-a-page-widget/readme.txt

 * Thanks to awesome tester: [Christine Winckler](http://ChristineTheDesigner.com)

 == Upgrade Notice ==
+= 2.0.1 =
+v2.0 IS A MAJOR UPDATE.
+Visit plugin home for detailed information about updates. / 2.0.0: Improved interface, ability to feature any post type, new template system, more filters, and more! / 2.0.1: Support for SiteOrigin Page Builder Widget Editing

 = 2.0.0 =
 **MAJOR UPDATE.** Improved interface, ability to feature any post type, new template system, more filters, and more!
 Visit plugin home for detailed information about updates.